Aaron3963/UCSD_WebReg_Bot/README.md

 ⚠️USE AT YOUR OWN RISK⚠️

 ## What can it do
-* Constantly refreshing webreg to check if there are new seats avaliable
+* Constantly refreshing webreg to check if there are new seats available
 * Go backwards to the "go" page to ensure the page is refreshed
 * Automatically enroll the class if there is vacancy
 * Enroll multiple courses